farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 <!-- TODO: the excerpt doesn't motivate why we want the OCP.
 It probably wont interest people who aren't interested in the OCP
-maybe "is critical to flexible and stable services" -->
+maybe "is critical to flexible and stable services"

+TODO: consider how principles like scope, proximity, consistency, and naming/semantic factor into this series.
+Think about using these terms to mimic construction
+- i.e. ports and adapters is about limiting scope.
+This also improves proximity and focuses semantics/naming.
+ -->

 ## Definitions